 They've won the debate.

-Uh they've they've decided what the correct answer to the debate is.
+They've decided what the correct answer to the debate is.

 They just want you guys to go away.

-It's like uh multiculturalism in Europe, uh where uh people weren't consulted about uh mass m Muslim immigration that has been transformative in the Netherlands and Germany and all kinds of places, and the ruling class says, no, you can't talk about it.
+It's like multiculturalism in Europe, where people weren't consulted about mass Muslim immigration that has been transformative in the Netherlands and Germany and all kinds of places.

-Jane Fonda says no, you can't talk about it.
+Jane Fonda says, no, you can't talk about it.

 She doesn't want to hear Rush.

-She doesn't have to think about what Rush says, she'd rather the FCC just banned Rush.
+She doesn't have to think about what Rush says.

-Uh it and and so she's asking the government to the FCC to ban Rush.
+And so she's asking the government to the FCC to ban Rush.

 He was the FCC of his day.